 Very important note: Unlike previous tutorials, attendance in your chosen group supervision tutorials throughout the study block/s is compulsory.
 These supervision groups are run as ‘closed groups' - you can only attend the group you have allocated yourself to and you cannot join other supervision groups. *Non-attendance will result in failing the unit unless you have provided a valid reason to the supervisor

 Recordings will NOT be made available for those who are unable to attend the group supervision tutorial sessions.

 Required IT skills

-To engage in this unit, you are expected to have a reliable computer with the latest operating system.
+In order to engage in this unit, you are expected to have a reliable computer with the latest operating system.
 You will also need reliable internet connections and the latest version of Google Chrome (preferred browser) to access UCLearn.
 You are expected to have access to Microsoft Office applications: including Word, Excel and PowerPoint equivalent.
 In some units, you will be required to download specific software applications to complete the unit content and assessment successfully.

 For more information regarding fees, please speak to your Student Advisor.

 This unit involves work integrated learning Placement.
 Students must adhere to University policy during WIL activities, including the Student Conduct Rules 2018, the WIL Policy and WIL Procedure, and the Assessment Policy and Assessment Procedure.

 This unit has pre-placement requirements (e.g. Working with Vulnerable People registration, immunisation/s).
 You must complete Pre-Place: Preparation for Work Integrated Learning prior to commencement of your Placement .

 - Study Block 6, 2023, Internship, UC - Canberra, Online (215703)

 - Study Block 5, 2023, Internship, UC - Canberra, Online (215702)